No products in the cart.

 You can learn all about returning the gift of holiday weight gain in the tips below:

 One of the best ways that you can maintain your current weight through the holidays, or shed those extra pounds from your holiday blessing, is to exercise!
 You should strive to get at least four hours of exercise weekly.
-This may sound like a lot, but there are many exciting physical activities that will enable you to lose those unwanted pounds.
+This may sound like a lot, but there are many exciting physical activities that will enable you to shed those unwanted pounds.

 - Go up and down the stairs a few times.
 When you’re done, your heart will surely be pumping!